Python-GIS-book/site/source/part1/chapter-02/md/00-python-basics.md

 ### Combining text and numbers

-Although most mathematical operations operate on numerical values, a common way to combine character strings is using the addition operator `+`.
+Although most mathematical operations are applied to numerical values, a common way to combine character strings is using the addition operator `+`.
 Let's create a text string in the variable `station_name_and_id` that is the combination of the `station_name` and `station_id` variables.
 Once we define `station_name_and_id`, we can print it to the screen to see the result.

 ```python
 station_name_and_id = station_name + ": " + str(station_id)